Tremontaine/simple-text-expander/README.md

 To safeguard your snippets or transfer them to another computer:

-1. Click the Text Expander icon in your Chrome toolbar
+1. Click the Simple Text Expander icon in your Chrome toolbar
 2. Click "Backup & Restore" in the bottom menu
 3. In the dialog that appears:
    - **Export**: Copy the displayed JSON text and save it to a file